stefanocarpin/MRTP/MRTP/src/navigation/README.md

-This package is a C++ porting of the Simple Commander API provided with Nav2.
+This package is a C++ porting of the Simple Commander API provided with Nav2 and implemented in Python.
 See https://navigation.ros.org/commander_api/ for a more thorough discussion of "navigation as a library".
 This porting targets the Foxy distribution.
+Whenever possible, we follow the same API and also the internal implementation of the original Python implementation.

 <b>Porting notes</b></br>
 The C++ <code>Navigator</code> class is the equivalent of the python <code>BasicNavigator</code> class.
 The following methods have been ported and offer the same functionalities (modulo some minor changes described below).